wlehner/Russian-Endpoints/README.md

 - Searchphraseconllu.py: Searches the deeply annotated corpus for examples of nested prepositional phrases.

 ### Google Translation
 During the project I used a Google translate API that required a Google Project and key to function.
 I have removed my key, but if you set up your own Google project, you can insert your own API key.
 You would need to put the key in the folder and insert the name of the key into in RNCscript.py, main_network.py, and searchphraseconllu.py as os.environ["GOOGLE_APPLICATION_CREDENTIALS"].
+There are free APIs that use google translate such as googletrans but the translation requests started getting rejected after I had used it a little bit.

 [^1]: Blazhev, B. I. 1988.
 Upotreblenie Konstrukcii Napravlenija i Mesta v Sovremennom Russkom Jazyke.
 2nd ed.
 Sofia: Narodna Prosveta.